Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế15/10/2023

-The documentary film production project on sustainable development is a collaboration between social organizations in Vietnam and documentary filmmakers, expected to be implemented in 2023-2024.
+The sustainable development documentary production project is a collaboration between social organizations in Vietnam and documentary filmmakers, expected to be implemented in 2023-2024.

 Khởi động dự án sản xuất phim tài liệu về phát triển bền vững

-In 2023-2024, the project's themes focus on biodiversity conservation, action against poverty and women's rights, and waste management.
+In 2023-2024, the project themes focus on biodiversity conservation, action against poverty and women's rights, and waste management.

-The Goethe-Institut and the Center for the Development of Cinema Talents (TPD) will jointly support film production in the project, co-organizing two workshops with German documentary filmmakers to exchange experiences and build capacity in creative storytelling and filmmaking.
+The Goethe-Institut and the Centre for the Development of Cinema Talents (TPD) will jointly support film production in the project, co-organizing two workshops with German documentary filmmakers to exchange experiences and improve capacity in creative storytelling and filmmaking.

-Mr. Hoang Quoc Huy, Deputy Director of GreenViet, shared: "The project will contribute to raising public awareness of the value and importance of conserving the Grey-shanked Douc in particular and biodiversity in general.
+Mr. Hoang Quoc Huy, Deputy Director of GreenViet, shared: "The project will contribute to raising public awareness about the value and importance of conserving the Grey-shanked Douc in particular and biodiversity in general.

 At the same time, the project also arouses love for nature, sense of responsibility, and willingness to join hands in biodiversity conservation in Vietnam."